-Opposite of resistance or dissent, expressed in action or argument
+Opposite of resistance or dissent expressed in action

-Opposite of a group of opponents, especially in sport, business, or politics
+Opposite of an opponent or group of opponents, such as in sport, business, or politics

 Opposite of the state of being unlike